useraid/BashScripts/README.md

 ### How to use the script

-Use 'curl' to download the script.
+Use `curl` to download the script.
 ```
 curl -O https://raw.githubusercontent.com/useraid/BashScripts/main/ArchInstall.sh
 ```